frederic-perez/AmE-dictionary/data/dictionary.md

 __anodyne<sup>1</sup>__ _adj_
 __anodyne<sup>2</sup>__ _n_ :two: __1__ A medicine used to relieve pain. _Syn_ analgesic, pain pill, painkiller __2__ Anything that alleviates mental distress.
 __anomic__
+__Anonymous__ _n_ A decentralized international activist and hacktivist collective and movement primarily known for its various cyberattacks against several governments, government institutions and government agencies, corporations and the Church of Scientology.
 __anorak__ _n_ :three: A warm waterproof hip-length jacket usually with a hood, originally worn in polar regions, but now worn for any outdoor activity.
 __anoxic__ _adj_ Relating to or marked by a severe deficiency of oxygen in tissues or organs.
 __answer for__ _phr v_ To be responsible for something bad.